 You've attended an Oriented to Love dialogue as a participant and want to understand better what makes dialogue work and how you can extend it to others.
 You care about helping the church (or even just your closest family and friends) have a true conversation about sexual/gender diversity—not a debate or a sermon, but a true conversation.

-We provide an annual dialogue facilitation training because the need for this kind of open-hearted conversation around issues of sexuality and gender continues to grow.
+We provide regular dialogue facilitation training because the need for this kind of open-hearted conversation around issues of sexuality and gender continues to grow.
 Our goal is to help equip you to shape and lead effective dialogue in your own geographic region, church, and/or circles of influence, because these experiences have the power to build bridges of healing and relational love.

 Please note: You must attend an Oriented to Love dialogue before you can participate in a facilitator training.

 Some of the things we'll cover at the facilitator training include:

-- Know thyself: Hosting life-giving conversations across deep difference starts with understanding who you are
+- Know thyself: Hosting life-giving conversations across deep difference starts with understanding yourself (your strengths and triggers, your temperament, your relational style, etc)

 - Hospitality: Why welcoming and caring for the "other" is essential to unity in the Body of Christ